jramosg/besaide/README.md

 # Besaide

 Besaide is a multilingual (Basque/Spanish) content-driven website built with Astro.
-It uses simple markdown content files for news and other pages and ships a lightweight, accessible component set.
+It uses simple markdown content files for news and events, and includes Keystatic for content management.
+The site ships a lightweight, accessible component set.

-This README covers quick setup, where content lives, contribution notes, and a proposed future improvement to add a content-editing workflow using Keystatic.
+This README covers quick setup, where content lives, how to use the content editor, and contribution notes.

 ## Quick start